ulises-jeremias/dotfiles/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-Please title your PR as follows: `feature: fix foo bar`.
+Please title your PR as follows: `time: fix foo bar`.
 Always start with the thing you are fixing, then describe the fix.
 Don't use past tense (e.g. "fixed foo bar").